kaka-zuumi/VENUSpy/README.md

-### Hybrid Potential
+## Hybrid Potential

 <details>
 <summary>Click here to expand the instructions</summary>

 See the attached manuscript to see details of when and how to use a hybrid potential energy surface.
 In general, an ab initio method would be combined with a ML method.
 Right now, the only ML method it is implemented with is sGDML (due to the ease in retraining it on-the-fly).
-For the ab initio method, let's test this out on one of the simplest non-analytical potentials, MOPAC.
+For the ab initio method, let's test this out on one of the simplest non-analytical potentials, xTB.
 First, install both software:

 ```
 python -m venv .hybridmd